Protect your data with “Take Control of Backing Up Your Mac, Second Edition”

 * An offsite backup can be the hardest to justify, because you never want to think that your home or office will be ransacked by thieves, or that you’ll lose hardware to fire, flood, hurricane, tornado, or meteorite impact.
 OK, the last one is unlikely, but the others are unfortunately all too commonplace.

-Although you can focus on only the topics that are most important to you, if you read the entire ebook, you’ll learn how to design a reliable backup system, shop for hardware, choose your backup software, operate Time Machine, make your backups, deal with any special backup needs, and – most importantly – recover lost data after a crash or other disaster.
+Although “Take Control of Backing Up Your Mac, Second Edition” is designed so you can focus on only the topics that are most important to you, if you read the entire ebook, you’ll learn how to design a reliable backup system, choose the best hardware and software for your needs, operate Time Machine, make your backups, deal with any special backup needs, and – most importantly – recover lost data after a crash or other disaster.

 To sweeten the deal, we’ve included coupons for six of the programs and services Joe recommends: ChronoSync, CrashPlan, Data Backup 3, DollyDrive, QRecall, and Retrospect Desktop.
 Use almost any of them, and the book will effectively be free.

 Thank you for your support of the Take Control series, and regardless of whether you buy this ebook, please make those backups!
 We hate hearing from customers who buy the ebook only after losing data, or, worse, who bought the ebook but suffered a hard drive crash before getting around to setting up a backup system.

 cheers… -Adam & Tonya Engst, Take Control publishers